Zié Diabaté: International career

-Zié Diabaté was called to the Ivory Coast U-17 team and played in a 1–1 draw against United States U-17 at the 2005 FIFA U-17 World Cup.
-He played one game under coach Hervé Renard for Ivory Coast's senior team on 30 November 2014 in a 2–0 loss to South Africa in the friendly tournament called Nelson Mandela Challenge which took place outside FIFA's International Match Calendar, having his side's biggest opportunity to score as he executed a free kick over the crossbar.
+Diabaté was called to the Ivory Coast U-17 team and played in a 1–1 draw against United States U-17 during the 2005 FIFA U-17 World Cup.

+Diabaté played one game for Ivory Coast under coach Hervé Renard on 30 November 2014 in a 2–0 loss to South Africa in the friendly tournament called Nelson Mandela Challenge which took place outside FIFA's International Match Calendar.
+During the game, he had his side's biggest opportunity to score by executing a free kick over the crossbar.